 What We Do

-Sound Ocean Science provides support and expertise throughout marine research and conservation projects, from inception to completion.
+Sound Ocean Science provides expertise and support to marine research and conservation projects, from inception to completion.

 Planning & Logistics

 WORKSHOPS & TRAINING

 Reports & Publications

 Education & Outreach

 We work both independently and with community partners around the world to further our research and shared conservation aims.